santisq/PSADTree/docs/en-US/Get-ADTreePrincipalGroupMembership.md

 ```

 By default, previously processed groups will be marked as _"Processed Group"_ and their hierarchy will not be displayed.
-The `-ShowAll` switch determines that, the hierarchy of previously processed groups should be displayed for the specified principal.
+The `-ShowAll` switch indicates that the cmdlet should display the hierarchy of all previously processed groups.

 __NOTE:__ The use of this switch should not infer in a great performance cost, for more details see the parameter details.